RyosukeHonda/Behavioral-Cloning/README.md

 ![Camera Image](images/simulator_img.png)

+Fig.1: Images of the car(from left, center and right view)

 ## Model Structure
 I tried multiple architectures such as VGG and many other my models, but doesn't work well(The driver didn't run on the right truck).